 In my last post, I Don’t Care What Your Business Card Says, Mr Apostle!, I touched on the theme of modern-day apostles and how just because one claims to be one, doesn’t mean they truly are.
 The same could go with any leadership title or five-fold ministry gift.

 I just chose to start with apostle, but I wasn’t planning on going after each of the five-fold ministry gifts in separate posts.
 It’s just the disparity between an apostle then and an ‘apostle’ today is quite huge.

 Interestingly enough, that post has had a relatively surprising number of shares and views since I published it.
 It appears to have struck a nerve!
 A good one, thankfully.

 Believe it or not, I was actually sitting down the other day with the intention of this next blog post you’re about to read.
 I only meant to add what I did as a way of introduction or preface or at the very most, make it my first of a few points.
 But as I wrote it, I felt like the Lord was drawing more out of me, and eventually it turned into its own post.
-So it will help establish some of my thoughts.

 I hope you have your cup of coffee ready.